-Being thorough is a crucial component of leader success.
-Research shows that people who are meticulous, detail-oriented, and well organized are more likely to be, not only better employees, but more effective leaders1.
+Thoroughness is a crucial component of leader success.
+Research shows that people who are meticulous, detail-oriented, and well organized are more likely to be not only better employees, but more effective leaders1.

-Being a thorough and detail-oriented leader means not only having a plan, but knowing all the elements of that plan inside and out, throughout each stage of that plan.
-This helps a leader ensure that everything is proceeding on time and according to plan, and makes them better equipped to facilitate the execution of their plan by helping to manage and organize all the moving parts as needed.
-Knowing details will assist a leader in planning ahead and identifying problems that may arise in the future.
-This allows the leader to prepare solutions to potential problems, and implement these solutions quickly and effectively.
+Leader thoroughness refers to not only having a plan, but knowing all the elements of that plan inside and out during each stage of that plan.
+This helps a leader ensure that everything is proceeding on time and according to plan.
+It also makes them better equipped to execute their plan by helping to manage and organize all the moving parts as needed.
+Knowing details will help a leader plan ahead and identify problems that may arise in the future.
+This subsequently allows the leader to prepare solutions to potential problems, and implement these solutions quickly and effectively.

-Being thorough and detail-oriented will facilitate a leader’s decision-making abilities2.
-The extent to which a leader has comprehensively accrued information about a given situation is likely to be reflected in the extent to which they are thorough in nature.
-Accumulating a lot of information about a given situation will allow a leader to make better, well informed decisions, especially without having to rely on others for additional information or input.
+Being thorough and detail-oriented will improve a leader’s decision-making abilities2.
+The extent to which a leader comprehensively gains information about a given situation is likely to reflect in how thorough they are.
+Accumulating a lot of information about a scenario will help a leader to make better, well-informed decisions, especially without having to rely on others for additional input.